Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Short answer: the Oklahoma State Board of Behavioral Health Licensure (BBHL) licenses individual clinicians, not facilities.
-BBHL governs three license types: Licensed Professional Counselor (LPC), Licensed Marital and Family Therapist (LMFT), and Licensed Behavioral Practitioner (LBP).
-If you are opening a treatment facility in Oklahoma, BBHL is not your facility regulator.
+Direct answer: The Oklahoma State Board of Behavioral Health Licensure (BBHL) licenses individual clinicians, not treatment facilities.
+If you are opening a behavioral health treatment center in Oklahoma, BBHL is not your facility regulator.
+You still need it, because your clinicians need it, but the facility side runs through a different agency entirely.

-The Board describes its role plainly.
-Its stated mission is to “protect the public by promoting and enforcing laws and regulations which govern the practice of Licensed Professional Counselors (LPC), Licensed Marital and Family Therapists (LMFT), and Licensed Behavioral Practitioners (LBP)” (BBHL).
+BBHL governs three clinician license types: Licensed Professional Counselor (LPC), Licensed Marital and Family Therapist (LMFT), and Licensed Behavioral Practitioner (LBP).
+The Board states its purpose in one sentence.
+Per the Oklahoma State Board of Behavioral Health Licensure, its mission is “to protect the public by promoting and enforcing laws and regulations which govern the practice of Licensed Professional Counselors (LPC), Licensed Marital and Family Therapists (LMFT), and Licensed Behavioral Practitioners (LBP).”

-Facility certification runs through a different door entirely.
-The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) certifies outpatient mental health and SUD programs under Title 450 of the Oklahoma Administrative Code, and residential and inpatient settings layer in oversight from the Oklahoma State Department of Health.
-ODMHSAS adds another wrinkle for SUD residential operators.
-Per ODMHSAS Provider Certification, for residential level of care providers only (halfway house, residential, medical detox), national accreditation is required in addition to state certification to be eligible for SoonerCare reimbursement, and new residential providers must obtain a Certificate of Need from ODMHSAS to bill SoonerCare.
-Founders conflate the clinician board with the facility regulator constantly.
-The result: a stalled application, a missed hire, a delayed first admission.
+Facility certification runs through a different door.
+The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) certifies outpatient mental health and SUD programs under Title 450 of the Oklahoma Administrative Code.
+Residential and inpatient settings layer in additional oversight from the Oklahoma State Department of Health.
+Per ODMHSAS Provider Certification, ODMHSAS certifies organizations as the program types listed, not individuals.

 How AHS Runs Licensure Projects: Oklahoma Against Virginia and Florida